 Summertime in Dublin brings longer days, warmer climates, new adventures and outdoor socialising, which with pets in tow, can be made even more enjoyable!

 However, when the temperatures rise, the dangers to our pets increase too.
-To keep pets safe, you should be aware of potential hazards, as well as some top tips to help prevent your pet from endangering themselves throughout the summer months.
+Here at Blackrock Vets, we've created a list of issues u should be aware of, as well as some top tips to help prevent your pet from endangering themselves throughout the warmer summer months.

 Heatstroke and dehydration

-Our pet’s fur is great in the cold winter months, however, in the summer it can make them very uncomfortable, especially long-haired dogs, who require regular grooming.
+Our pet’s fur is great for the colder Dublin winter months, however, in the summer it can make them very uncomfortable, especially long-haired dogs, who require regular grooming.
 Heatstroke occurs when the body's temperature rises above its normal levels and therefore cannot accommodate any additional heat.

 Some of the key symptoms that might show in our pets are: